 - Easy transfers mean you can “top off” a frequent flier account to get to that coveted reward ticket level.
 Your miles aren’t worth anything until you actually use them!

 - You can convert just a few miles to keep your other miles from expiring.

 Current Sign-up Bonus For New Accounts

 American Express has been changing the sign-up incentive for the Starwood card once a year recently, so now is a good time to apply if you don’t already have the card.
 They are giving out up to 25,000 bonus Starpoints – 10,000 bonus Starpoints with your first purchase and another 15,000 points when you spend $5,000 within 6 months.
 The required spending in the past has been as high as $15,000, and the total bonus has been as low as 10,000 Starpoints.
 The annual fee is waived during the first year, then $65 a year after that.

 Either I’ve had one, or my wife has had one, or I’ve had the business card version of this card for the last 5+ years.
 Transferring points within between household members is quite easy and free.
-The Starwood Preferred Guest® Business Credit Card from American Express also has a similar offer good for another 25,000 bonus points – 10,000 after your first purchase and an additional 15,000 when you spend $5,000 in purchases on the Card within the first 6 months – enough for a weekend getaway to a Category 4 Hotel.
+The Starwood Preferred Guest® Business Credit Card also has a similar offer good for up to 25,000 bonus points – Earn 10,000 Starpoints after your first purchase on the Card and another 15,000 after you spend $5,000 in purchases on the Card within the first 6 months of Card Membership – enough for a weekend getaway to a Category 4 Hotel.
 Annual fee waived for the first year.

 Starwood Points Convert Easily to Frequent Flier Miles